 The residence hall staff will be on campus along with many student athletes and students who are part of Thrive.

 Professor Laura C. Dávalos, the director of Trinity’s Office of Learning Services, will direct the program.
-Professor Bill Boerman-Cornell will facilitate class activities, along with the help of upper class students who will also conduct evening activites.
-Professor Dávalos be teaching the Academics 101 course which is taken in the fall semester.
+With the help of student mentors who will lead evening activities, Professor Dávalos will facilitate class activities.
+She is also the instructor for Academics 101, the class component of the Bridge program, which is taken in the fall semester.

 Yes!
 Be sure to call your admissions counselor or the Student Development Office to make arrangements.